ardywibowo/ardywibowo.github.io/content/post/a-quirky-gamma-poisson-reparameterization/index.md

 </center>

 Meanwhile, the other half can just be computed using `torch.lgamma()` functions.
-The full Poisson-Gamma likelihood computation is:
+The full Gamma-Poisson likelihood computation is:

 ```python
 def gamma_poisson_loss(self, log_shape, logits, value):